Tuesday, October 29, 2024

 Added rule that door monitoring, when provided, shall be tested.

-System to monitor and prevent automatic operation of passenger and freight elevators with faulty door contact ciruits(8.6.4.24)
+System to monitor and prevent automatic operation of passenger and freight elevators with faulty door contact circuits - 8.6.4.24

-We will be covering this more of the next few months/years as we see full adoption and how some of the items will be addressed.
+We will be covering this more in the next few months/years as we see full adoption and how some of the items will be addressed.

 If you have any questions or would like additional information feel free to contact me at CraigZ@colleyelevator.com or 630-766-7230 ext.
 107.